cruzdariel/how_is_mco_today/README.md

 - $$C = \text{No. of Cancelled Departures}$$
 - $$W_x = \text{Average wait for TSA PreCheck or General (in minutes)}$$
 - $$f(W_x) = \frac{W_x}{W_x+k}$$, where $$k = \text{Historic Average Wait (in minutes)}$$

+You can find a visualization of this equation in [Demos](https://www.desmos.com/calculator/lzmoy6q9rm).

 Although this next update will be much better than a simple count of on time flights over total flights, there is still [work left to be done](https://www.youtube.com/watch?v=fY7l2pcxdHM).
 In future editions, I want to calculate the average length of delay for each delayed flight, and weigh longer delays more than shorter delays in the calculation.
 I feel this is a fairer scoring metric than the current metric, which is a simple count of delayed flights.